webfactory/WebfactoryPolyglotBundle/readme.md

 Data model
 ----------

-A main doctrine entity (e.g. `Document`) contains all fields of the entity of which some are language specific.
+A main Doctrine entity (e.g. `Document`) contains all fields of the entity of which some are language specific.
 We distinguish between two types of translations: one "master translation" and any number of "secondary translations":

 * The master translation is stored in the main entity (`Document`) itself.
 This is why the main entity is marked with a "primary locale" which indicates the language of the master translation.
-* The secondary translations are stored in a separate doctrine entity (e.g. `DocumentTranslation`) that contains only the language specific fields (and some metadata, see example below).
+* The secondary translations are stored in a separate Doctrine entity (e.g. `DocumentTranslation`) that contains only the language specific fields (and some metadata, see example below).

-Both entities are connected via doctrine relations.
+Both entities are connected via Doctrine relations.

 Usage example
 -------------

-Say you have an existing doctrine-entity `Document` that looks like this:
+Say you have an existing Doctrine entity `Document` that looks like this:

 	<?php